 The academic program is designed to provide a well-rounded education in the liberal arts tradition.
-Majors lead to the Bachelor of Arts degree in business administration, accounting, elementary education, elementary/exceptional student education, secondary education/English, or strategic communication (public relations).
-Minors in marketing and finance are also offered.
+Majors lead to the Bachelor of Arts degree in business administration, elementary education, elementary/exceptional student education, psychology or strategic communication (public relations), Public Administration and accounting majors will earn a Bachelor of Science degree.
+Minors in accounting, business, education, finance, marketing and psychology are also offered.